 Jay Kline

 Poured into a decanter about an hour prior to service and enjoyed over the course of several hours.
 The 2006 pours a deep garnet color with a near opaque core; medium+ viscosity with moderate staining of the tears and signs of sediment.
 On the nose, the wine is developing with lovely notes of black and red currants, black and red, bramble fruit, tobacco, leather, cocoa, earth, and fine baking spices.
 On the palate, the wine is dry with medium+ tannins and medium+ acid.
 Confirming the notes from the nose.
 Despite the character and quality, I didn’t find this to be a powerhouse rather, this was quietly confident.
 The finish is long, lovely…very demure.
 Looking great at 18 years young and there’s a lot of life left.
 If this is any indication of longevity, the 2006 “Terrace Select” might live forever.
-Drink now with a decant for air and sediment and enjoy through 2036 easy. — 17 days ago
+Drink now with a decant for air and sediment and enjoy through 2036 easy. — a month ago